-Sue Wilson follows up on her last open letter to the prime minister – you can read her first one here.
+Sue Wilson follows up on her last open letter to prime minister Boris Johnson – you can read her first one here.

 I hope you don’t mind me calling you Boris, but I feel we’re old friends now, even if you haven’t yet replied to my earlier letter.